vtsykun/packeton/README.md

 Usage and Authentication
 ------------------------
-By default admin user have access to all repositories and able to submit packages, create users, view statistics.
+By default, admin user have access to all repositories and able to submit packages, create users, view statistics.
 The customer users can only see related packages and own profile with instruction how to use api token.

 To authenticate composer access to repository needs add credentials globally into auth.json, for example: